Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 That's an insane choice to have to make.
 I'm relieved.
 Now we only have to make one decision in life.
 But, Adam, how could they never have told us that?
 Why would you question anything?
-We're bees.
+We're Goobers.
 We're the most perfectly functioning society on Earth.
 You ever think maybe things work a little too well here?
 Like what?
 Give me one example.